ooaklee/ghatd/docs/adr/adr007-starter-v0-lazy-composition-layer.md

   product-specific streak workflows and schedulers.
 - `NewServicesRequest.StreakService` remains an escape hatch for callers that want UMS to use a custom streak implementation.
-- Starter does not run package migrations; consuming applications keep their Mongo migration flow and include reminder/streaker indexes there.
+- Starter does not run package migrations; consuming applications register reminder/streaker indexes in their host migration package and execute them through the shared MongoDB migrator described by ADR018.

 ADR010 records the follow-up decision for optional reminder and streaker manager integrations, including the nil-service behaviour and product-workflow